AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - Because each of these loads is independent, you can expect more concurrent memory accesses.
     - This unrolling technique has a tremendous impact on performance, even **more than address alignment**.
   - [Local Test Result](./examples/pccp/pccp_176_read_offset_unroll_block.cu)
-    - **UNROLLING IS NOT AS DESCRIBED IN THIS TEXTBOOK!
-THE EXAMPLE DOES NOT SHOW BETTER PERFORMANCE!**
+    - **FOR RELEASE BUILDS, MANUAL BLOCK UNROLLING IS NOT AS EFFICIENT AS DESCRIBED IN THIS TEXTBOOK!**
+    - **FOR THE EXAMPLE, IT DOES NOT DELIVER BETTER PERFORMANCE!**
 ```c++
 __global__
 void readOffset(